Fex-zi/php-oop-inter-to-adv/README.md

 ## extends can update main method

 when using staic use :: and use static:: instead of self:: to overwrite methods for extends

+#Traits helps against duplication
+trait name { functions}

+call it as use traitname;